-In a typical home sale, the seller typically pays all realtor fees, also called real estate agent commissions.
-These fees typically range from 5% to 6% of the home’s sale price.
+In most home sales, the seller traditionally covers the realtor fees, commonly known as real estate agent commissions.
+These fees generally amount to between 5% and 6% of the home's selling price.

-For example, selling a $500,000 home at a 5.5% total commission would result in $27,500 in realtor fees.
-This includes the seller’s and buyer’s agent fees and doesn’t include other seller closing costs like transfer taxes and title insurance.
+For instance, if a home sells for $500,000 with a total commission rate of 5.5%, the realtor fees would come to $27,500.
+This includes the seller's agent and buyer's agent fees, and doesn't include other seller closing costs like transfer taxes and title insurance.

 However, significant changes have emerged following a major lawsuit settlement in August 2024.
-This settlement fundamentally alters how realtor commissions are handled.
-These changes could lead to lower commission rates and more direct negotiations, giving both buyers and sellers greater control.
+The settlement mandates that sellers are no longer required to pay the buyer’s agent fees, a shift that could result in lower overall commission rates and lead to more direct negotiations between buyers and sellers.

 How much do realtors charge?

 Realtor fees are typically 5–6% of the home’s purchase price.
-The nationwide average commission rate is 5.32%, according to Clever Real Estate.
+The nationwide average commission rate is 5.32%, according to a 2025 survey of agents by Clever Real Estate.

-The total commission ranges from 2.5–3% to the listing agent and their broker and 2.5–3% going to the buyer’s agent and their broker.
+The total commission ranges from 2.5–3% for the listing agent and their broker and 2.5–3% for the buyer’s agent and their broker.

 On a $500,000 home sale at a 6% commission rate, each agent makes about $15,000.